Sequence Options

 Active

-When the ACTIVE sequence is used, Enable Autostop and External Start/Stop must be set in the Method Setup - Measurement dialog and the Start-Restart option of the External Start/Stop behaves as Start Only.
+Autostop and External Start/Stop must be enabled in the Method Setup - Measurement tab of the selected method.
+In this mode, the External Start/Stop setting is always interpreted as Start Only, regardless of the selected option.

 Idle time